nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 70
 00:03:52,113 --> 00:03:55,862
-[SPEAKER_02]: Ed McMahon, you want a million dollars?
+[SPEAKER_02]: Ed McMahon, you won a million dollars!

 71
 00:03:58,795 --> 00:04:03,304